 What is the Second 50 and a 'multi-stage' life?

-• Average life expectancy for a 50-year-old in the UK is now 86, meaning they’ll likely have a further 36 years to plan for, finance and enjoy.2
+• Average projected life expectancy for a 50-year-old in the UK is now 86, meaning they’ll likely have a further 36 years to plan for, finance and enjoy.2

 relaxed man and woman pose for a fun portrait